-D. Wireless Communication Facility Application Procedure and Approval Process
+D. Wireless Communication Facility Application Procedure and Approval Process a.
+A report from a qualified and licensed professional engineer which:

 1. General Procedure

 In addition to the information required elsewhere in the City of Plymouth Zoning Ordinance, development applications and approval for wireless communications facilities shall include the following supplemental information: